Almond Crescent Cookies

 DIRECTIONS:

-• In the bowl of a stand mixer, combine the butter, flour, almond meal, confectioners sugar, salt, vanilla, almond extract and cardamom.
+• In the bowl of a stand mixer, combine 1 cup unsalted butter, 2 cups all purpose flour, 1 cup almond meal or flour, ½ cup confectioners sugar, 1 teaspoon kosher salt, ½ teaspoon vanilla extract, 1 teaspoon almond extract and ¾ teaspoon ground cardamom.
 Turn the mixer on low speed (to prevent the dreaded flour cloud) until its safe to mix at medium speed.
 Blend for about 1 minute until it forms a cohesive dough.

 • With your hands, form the dough into a ball and cut it into quarters.
-Roll each into a ball and then, roll each ball into a rope that’s about 1″ in diameter (use a ruler to measure).
-Use a pastry scraper to cut the rope into 1″ pieces.
+Roll each into a ball and then, roll each ball into a rope that's about 1" in diameter (use a ruler to measure).
+Use a ruler or pastry scraper with measurement indicators to cut the rope into 1" pieces.

-• Roll each piece into a smaller rope that measures 4″ long (use a ruler to keep them even).
+• Roll each piece into a smaller rope that measures 4 inches long (use a ruler to keep them even).

-• Use your fingers to curve the smaller “rope” into a crescent and pinch and form the ends so that they gradually end in small points.
-Transfer the cookies to a baking sheet lined with a silpat or parchment paper about 1″ apart.
+• Use your fingers to curve each 4-inch "rope" into a crescent and pinch and form the ends so that they gradually end in small points.
+Transfer the cookies to a baking sheet lined with a silpat or parchment paper about 1" apart.

 • Continue in this method with the remainder of the dough balls.